bankcex/docs/consumer-tutorials/adding-liquidity/README.md

 ![](../../.gitbook/assets/0%20%287%29.png)

 Use **“Connect to a wallet”** on the right hand top corner to connect your wallet with Fuseswap.
-Once you connect you should be able to see your wallet address and see that you are connected to Fuseswap via BankCEX network.
+Once you connect you should be able to see your wallet address and see that you are connected to Fuseswap via Bankcoin network.

 ![](../../.gitbook/assets/1%20%2810%29.png)